Page last updated: 17 April 2026

 How we protect it

-Information is stored, accessed and retained in accordance with our Privacy Policies, Information Disclosure Policy, Knowledge Management Policy, ICT Acceptable Use Policy, and the SCC Code of Conduct, the FMA Act, the Privacy Act 2020 and the Public Records Act 2005.
+Information is stored, accessed and retained in accordance with our Privacy Policy, Information Disclosure Policy, Knowledge Management Policy, ICT Acceptable Use Policy, and the SCC Code of Conduct, the FMA Act, the Privacy Act 2020 and the Public Records Act 2005.

-We will store the FMA’s data in Microsoft’s data centres in Australia.
+We store the FMA’s data in Microsoft’s data centres in Australia.
 The Privacy Commissioner has confirmed that he is satisfied that the privacy laws in Australia provide an equivalent level of protection to New Zealand law.

 Our move to an externally hosted environment is consistent with Government direction to Government agencies to accelerate the adoption of cloud services in preference to traditional IT systems, to become more cost-effective, agile and secure.